mariushelf/factory_boss/README.md

 easily be written to a database, converted to pandas DataFrames etc.

+# Installation

+This package is available on PyPI and can be installed with `pip install factory_boss`.

 # Usage

 Mocking a data schema consists of two steps: